NakedMoleRatScientist/chronotronic/README.md

-ChronoTask
+ChronoTronic
 ==========

-ChronoTask  is a simple, in browser, time recorder.
+Chronotronic  is a simple, in browser, time recorder.

 You start and stop time entries with a single click.